addicted-2-you/pgsql-js-orm-demo/requirements/feed.md

 The feed should be +- unique -- on every load it should be slightly different

-#### The user should always have something in their feed
+### The user should always have something in their feed

 The feed suggestion should have priority
 - posts from their folowees
 - popular posts (many likes, many views)
 - posts from popular users (many followers)

-#### The user should be able to remove any post from their feed
+### The user should be able to remove any post from their feed

-Reporting the post should automatically remove it from the reporter's feed
+### The user should be able to report any post from their feed

 ### Blocking a user will remove their posts from the blocker's feed